LinkedIn Influencer Partnerships for AI Agencies: Borrow Audiences to Scale Fast

 Tier 3: Macro Creators and Top Voices (50,000+)

-Most AI agency owners are not ready to partner with macro creators, and that's fine — the ROI of a niche micro-influencer partnership often exceeds a macro creator partnership simply because the audience quality is so much higher.
+Most AI agency owners are not ready to partner with macro creators, and that is fine — the ROI of a niche micro-influencer partnership often exceeds a macro creator partnership simply because the audience quality is so much higher.
 When the time comes to pursue larger partnerships, it works best when you have already built a meaningful LinkedIn presence yourself — partners at this level want to collaborate with people who bring something to the table.

 Identifying the Right Partners